Triton (1787 EIC ship): Second voyage (1790–1791)

 Captain Agnew again left The Downs on 5 January 1790, this time bound for Madras and China.
 Triton reached Madras on 9 July, and arrived at Whampoa on 30 August.
-Homeward bound, she crossed the Second Bar on 2 February 1791, reached the Cape on 9 April and St Helena on 28 April, arriving at The Downs on 28 June.
+Homeward bound, she crossed the Second Bar on 2 February 1791, reached the Cape on 9 April and St Helena on 28 April, before arriving at The Downs on 28 June.